September 27 – October 10, 2022

 October 2, 2022 | Edinburgh to Belfast

 Today is Sunday, so the group will worship together in the historic St. Giles Cathedral or Greyfriars Kirk.
-In the late afternoon, take a short, direct flight from Edinburgh to Belfast, arriving in time for dinner (included) and overnight accommodations in the center city.
+In the late afternoon, we fly from Edinburgh to Belfast on easyJet 486, departing 4:15pm to Belfast.
+We’ll transfer to our hotel for dinner.

 October 3, 2022 | Belfast